a0094487/toolkit/README.md

 ## To do:

--Continue picking up scikit-learn, NLTK, and NetworkX, implement current scripts to better interface with data analysis libraries.
+-Implement current scripts to better interface with data analysis libraries.

 --for pandas, tweak multiread to yield, dictionary of ordered lists, keys as imported column name for pandas dataframe, value as list with all the values for the column, in accordance to the index.
 Alternatively, List of lists, each inner list a row, with values within ordered in accordance to columns.
 Note common format for tweaking the other more general purpose programming scripts.

 -Move on to SAS after completing python data science courses.

+-Refocus on excel VBA.
+Work.

 -get started on Gui Automation.

 -implement SQL drivers into inputsql.py.

--HTML reader with Request, JSON and HTML writer (if non-data analytics task...)